 Respondents were randomly selected from a 30,000-member online panel.
-For each survey, 1,200 youth between the ages of 6-17 years were recruited.
+1,200 youth between the ages of 6-17 were recruited for each survey.
 Younger youth (6-9 years) completed the survey with their parent; older youth completed the survey alone.
 A waiver of parental consent was obtained for the studies.
-Youth assent was required to participate-95% assented in study 1 and 97% in study 2.
+Youth assent was required to participate: 95% assented in Study 1; and 97% in Study 2.

 The survey research firm routinely conducts monthly omnibuses (i.e., surveys).
-Participants who took part in an omnibus in the past 3 months were excluded from the current month's recruitment pool.
-The sample was purposefully balanced on biological sex (50% female) and age-groups (300 youth in each group: 6-8 years; 9-11 years; 12-14 years; and 15-17 years).
+Participants who took part in an omnibus in the past three months were excluded from the current month's recruitment pool.
+The sample was purposefully balanced on biological sex (50% female) and age groups (300 youth in each group: 6-8-years; 9-11-years; 12-14-years; and 15-17-years).
 No other eligibility criteria were applied.
-As shown in Table 1, participants were an average of 12 years (mean: 11.9 years, standard deviation: 3.5 years).
-About 70% were white (weighted data).
+As shown in Table 1, participants were an average of 12-years (M: 11.9-years, SD: 3.5-years).
+About 70% were White (weighted data).

-The response rate (i.e., the number of people who clicked on the survey invitation link in the e-mail divided by the total number of survey invitation e-mails sent) for study 1 was 32% and for study 2 was 39%.
+The response rate (i.e., the number of people who clicked on the survey invitation link in the email divided by the total number of survey invitation emails sent) for Study 1 was 32%; and Study 2 was 39%.
 Survey completion rates among those who started the survey were about 93% for each study.
-Rates are
+Rates are within the expected range of well-conducted online surveys [24, 25].